nmstreethran/notebook/README.md

 ## License and credits

-Unless otherwise stated, the contents of this repository are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0) license](https://creativecommons.org/licenses/by-sa/4.0/).
+Unless otherwise stated, the contents of this repository are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0) license](https://creativecommons.org/licenses/by-sa/4.0/).

 These notes are mostly derived from [Stack Exchange](https://stackexchange.com/) user contributions, which are [licensed under CC-BY-SA licenses](https://stackoverflow.com/help/licensing).